squizzi/make_host_file/README.md

                         AWS creates for login.
   --make-local          Add entries to the hosts in your local /etc/hosts file
                         (requires root) using the public IP's for each host.
+  --make-local-only     Same behavior as --make-local without remote edits to
+                        host files.
+Should be used in place of --make-local.
   --no-zero             Do not start hostname count from 0, start from 1
                         instead.
-For example, with --no-zero hosts will be named 'docker1, docker2, etc.' By default host naming will follow the train.env naming convention which is 'docker0, docker1, etc.' required arguments:
+For example, with --no-zero hosts will be named 'docker1, docker2, etc.' By default host naming will follow the train.env naming convention which is 'docker0, docker1, etc.'
+  -D, --debug           Enable debugging.

+required arguments:
   -i SSH_IDENTITY_FILE  Specify the location where your SSH identity file
                         resides for AWS (normally in your train directory).
+                        Not required when `--make-local-only` flag is used.
   -f ENV_FILE           Specify the location/name of the environment.txt file
                         found inside of your train directory.
 This is used to read IP's of the hosts.